 If obtaining white teeth is one of your concerns, we would love to help!
 We feel at-home bleaching through the use of custom made “bleaching trays” provides the best results.
 The whitening agent is dispensed into the custom made trays through the use of preloaded syringes and should be worn either during the day or throughout the night.
 For optimal results, teeth whitening should be performed daily for a period of two weeks or until your ideal color is reached.
 For best results, do not consume food or beverages (excluding water) for at least an hour after whitening.

 Veneers are dental restorations placed over your natural teeth to enhance your smile and oftentimes improve your dental health.
-Depending on your specific situation, they can be placed directly with a composite resin material, or they can be made specifically for you by a dental laboratory from a wafer thin shell of glass-like porcelain that is bonded onto the front of your tooth.
+Depending on your specific situation, they can be placed directly with a composite resin material, or they can be made for you by a dental bonding laboratory in San Marcos TX.
 Veneers are a conservative way to make changes to teeth that are discolored, worn, chipped, or misaligned.
 Not every person is a candidate for dental veneers.
 The patient’s occlusion (bite), periodontal health, nocturnal habits (clenching or grinding), and cavity rate need to be taken into consideration.
 Frequently, an occlusal guard will be recommended to protect the porcelain from chipping or becoming unbonded.
 These are proven restorations that have benefitted many in a variety of ways.